 You may remember we featured a UNESCO interactive back in Volume 3 of the ICYMI.
-Data driven story telling was a real buzzword in 2014 and it doesn't seem to be letting off, well why would it when you can combine
+Data driven story telling was a real buzzword in 2014 and it doesn't seem to be letting off, well why would it when you can combine empathy with the facts?

 Across Africa, 28 million young and adolescent girls are out of school.
 In our view UNESCO have set a sound approach in their latest interactive piece by allowing users to explore the data allowing them to come to their own conclusions.
 The left side of the screen displays interesting observations pulled from the data, while the charts allow us to explore and compare in more detail.
-The photographic images in the background make it impossible to forget that there are real people behind these numbers, making the photo rich story built for responsive viewing.
+The photographic images in the background make it impossible to forget that there are real people behind these numbers, making the is a fine benchmark on how to combine visualising charts within an engaging photo rich story built for responsive viewing.
 One thing we would have liked to see was the capability for users to broadcast specific key facts from the charts they are viewing/interacting with.
 Additionally, the report may travel further by re-purposing intriguing facts/chart elements to seed out across UNESCO's key social channels Twitter and Facebook over time.

-For organisations intending to produce something quicker and slightly less bespoke, the out of the box solution Shorthand can be a potential option as we've come to see from the likes of BBC's coverage on Westgate siege.
+For organisations intending to produce something quicker and slightly less bespoke, the out of the box solution Shorthand can be a potential option as information all the more impactful.
+The overall result is pretty impressive, this we've come to see from the likes of BBC's coverage on Westgate siege.